NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Flames of Vision.md

 * * *

 Dokkaebi were among the first goblins to pioneer gazing through flames, spectral or physical, to cast their senses far and wide.
-You can cast [[Spells/Clairvoyance|Clairvoyance]] as a 4th-rank innate occult spell twice per day.
+You can cast [[Clairvoyance|Clairvoyance]] as a 4th-rank innate occult spell twice per day.
 To see through the spell's eye, you must be staring into a source of fire.

 * * *

-**Special** If you can cast [[Spells/Ignition|Ignition]], including from the [[Feats/Dokkaebi Fire|Dokkaebi Fire]] feat, then you can cast that spell as part of casting _clairvoyance_.
+**Special** If you can cast [[Ignition|Ignition]], including from the [[Feats/Dokkaebi Fire|Dokkaebi Fire]] feat, then you can cast that spell as part of casting _clairvoyance_.
 Instead of the cantrip's normal effect, you conjure flames in your hand, which persist for the duration of your _clairvoyance_ spell for you to gaze through.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*